Course details and how to apply

 Scholarships and funding opportunites

-Competitive scholarships for provision towards tuition fees and/or living expenses are available.
+Other competitive scholarships for provision towards tuition fees and/or living expenses are also available.
 These scholarships are granted on the basis of academic merit and excellence.
 Please use the scholarships search tool to find suitable schemes.

 The Fees and Funding website provides more information on the Postgraduate Master's Loan scheme and other available funding opportunities.

-If you are a home or EU student who meets certain criteria, you may be able to apply for a Postgraduate Master’s Loan of up to £10,280 from the UK government.
+If you are a UK student who meets certain criteria, you may be able to apply for a Postgraduate Master’s Loan from the UK government.
 The loan is not means-tested, and you can choose whether to put it towards your tuition fees or living costs.

 London is a great place to study - find out more about campus life at Imperial College, including student blogs and information about accommodation, clubs and societies, the Student Union, and sports and fitness facilities.